How Important Is it to Hire a Good Lawyer in Divorce Mediation?

 Terms of Memorandum of Understanding (MOU)

-The MOU stated that the terms described within it would not be binding on the parties until it was incorporated into a settlement agreement prepared by attorneys and signed by both parties.
-In regard to alimony, the MOU stated that David would pay Marie permanent alimony of $100 per week.
+The MOU stated that the terms described within it would not bind the parties until it was incorporated into a settlement agreement prepared by attorneys and signed by both parties.
+Regarding alimony, the MOU stated that David would pay Marie permanent alimony of $100 per week.
 It also stated that the alimony would terminate upon either party’s death or Marie’s remarriage.

 Settlement Agreement and the Memorandum of Understanding